 Another of the most popular things to do in Chamonix takes place at the top of Aiguille du Midi: the Step Into the Void.

 At the top of Aiguille du Midi, you can step out into a [hopefully very strongly reinforced] glass box that hangs over the vast nothingness below.
 The price of doing this is included in the cost of visiting Aiguille du Midi, just prepare for long lines and a lot of waiting.

 Personally, I opted out of this in favor of using my time to enjoy the amazing views but if I’d had more time I definitely would’ve stepped into the void (and probably peed myself a little if I’m being honest here).

 3. Ride the Montenvers train

 I hadn’t even heard of the Montenvers train until the man in the Aiguille du Midi ticket office told me about it.
 I agreed to purchase the Mont Blanc Multipass so I could go there (more on that in a minute), but still thought it was just going to be a cheesy ride on a red tourist train.
-As what usually happens when I prejudge something, the Montenvers train turned out to be so fun!
+The Montenvers train actually turned out to be so fun!